Baroque Architects

 Famous Baroque Architects

-Here is a list of the leading exponents of Baroque architecture, together with their major design projects.
+Here is a list of the greatest architects of the Baroque movement, together with their major design projects.

 ITALY